 K-12 principals must be some of the most effective leaders in the world to be successful.
-It’s no surprise to educators when you tell them that an average day in the life of a K-12 principal is filled with last-minute student emergencies, faculty challenges, and angry parents all before most people wake up to start their days.
+It’s no surprise to educators when you tell them that an average day in the life of a K-12 school administrator is filled with last-minute student emergencies, faculty challenges, and angry parents all before most people wake up to start their days.
 At times, the job can be a thankless one, but principals push through with one common goal; make it possible for the kids they support to have the best possible education that can be provided.

 The job of a principal can get out of hand fast, but skilled principals around the world all share some common traits.
-Here are the top 10 skills every successful principal must have for a strong running school:

 10) Managing Risk

 Principals must make split-second decisions while weighing the costs and benefits.
 They have to calculate differing possibilities and prospective outcomes.
-Successful Principals are always looking ahead for both risks and opportunities that affect their schools.
+Successful principals are always looking ahead for both risks and opportunities that affect their schools.

 9) Active Listening